paper waste collection

 • Waxed paper or heavily contaminated loads

-• Mixed waste with glass, food, or plastics
+• Mixed loads with glass, food, plastics, or general waste

 Not sure if your paper qualifies?
 Speak to our team and we’ll assess your site and provide clear guidance.